This post contains affiliate links.

 You can check out your doctor and hospital infection rating here.

-I know there are many good surgeons throughout the country (and even in my area) that still use the stitch or staple techniques to close the surgical site.
+I know there are many good surgeons throughout the country (and even in my area) who still use the stitch or staple techniques to close the surgical site.

 Stitches